SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Conclusion

 We presented \textbf{SONAR-LLM}, a decoder-only Transformer that predicts sentence embeddings and is supervised via token-level cross-entropy propagated through a frozen SONAR decoder.
 This approach retains the semantic abstraction of concept-based models like LCM while restoring a likelihood-based training signal.

 As a proof of concept, we trained SONAR-LLM on the \textsc{TinyStories} dataset.
-It showed faster loss reduction across training epochs than both MSE-based and diffusion-based LCMs, and demonstrated favorable scaling behaviour as model size increased.
+Across model sizes, SONAR-LLM exhibits stable optimization behavior and competitive scaling trends, matching or improving upon those observed for both MSE-based and diffusion-based LCMs.
 In GPT-4o evaluations, SONAR-LLM outperformed both LCM variants in grammar, coherence, creativity, and plot consistency.
-On standard NLG metrics, \textsc{SONAR-LLM} demonstrated strong performance, consistently matching or slightly surpassing the standard token-level LLM.
+On standard NLG metrics, \textsc{SONAR-LLM} demonstrated strong performance, consistently matching the standard token-level LLM.
 It also outperformed both the MSE-based and diffusion-based LCMs across all prefix lengths, establishing it as a promising alternative for sentence-level generation tasks.

 To broaden the evaluation scope, we pretrained all models on a diverse mixture of instructional and open-domain corpora.
 This enabled us to assess summarization capabilities on standard datasets such as XSum and CNN/DM.
 SONAR-LLM achieved consistently stronger performance than prior sentence-level baselines and demonstrated its ability to handle summarization tasks with competitive quality, further validating the effectiveness of our proposed objective in more realistic settings.